MzrMag/BENG-183-Group-8/RNA-Seq Data Quality Control.md

 * Fastp parallelly process the input fastq files using multi-threading techniques to improve the efficiency.
 * It loads reads from FASTQ files and groups them into packs.
 * There is a one-on-one relationship between each pack of reads and the thread assigned to process it.
-  * Within each thread, each read from the pack is processed separatedly.
+  * In each thread, each read from the pack is processed.
 * Each thread operates independently to process its subset of reads and store reads’ statistical information in its own environment for later use.
-  * This information may include per-cycle quality profiles, per-cycle base contents, results from adapter trimming and k-mer counts.
+  * The information may include quality profiles and base content on a per-cycle basis as well as results from adapter trimming and k-mer counts.
-* After all the reads have been processed, these statistical information will be merged together.
+* After all the reads have been processed, their statistical information will be combined into one.
 * Fastp’s reporter will generate reports in both HTML (visualization) and JSON formats.
   * Reports provide both pre-filtering and post-filtering statistical information for comparison purposes.

 ### Paired-end processing workflow：
 *	**UMI**(Unique Molecular Identifiers) preprocessing: Process data containing UMIs by shifting the UMI information to the read identifier.
-Using UMIs to identify and remove duplications can produce high-quality consensus reads.
+Using UMIs to identify and remove duplications as well as produce high-quality consensus reads via error correction.
 *	**Sliding window cutting**: As the window slide from either 5′end to 3′end or from 3′end to 5′, fastp evaluate the mean quality score within the window and remove low-quality bases in the head and tail of each read.
-*	**PolyG tail trimming**: Becasue Illumina NextSeq or NovaSeq use two-color chemistry to represent the 4 DNA bases, sequencers may misidentify some T and C as G. By determine the data sequencers using flow cell identifier, fastp automatically removes the polyG tail.
+*	**PolyG tail trimming**: Becasue Illumina NextSeq or NovaSeq use two-color chemistry to represent the four DNA bases, sequencers may misidentify some T and C as G. By determine the data sequencers using flow cell identifier, fastp automatically removes the polyG tail.
 *	**Base correction**: If fastp detects substantial overlap between one pair of reads, then it compares the bases within the overlapped region and performs a correction based on the read with high-quality score.
 Base correction is possible if the total number of mismatches is under a specified threshold.
 *	**Adapter trimming**: For both single-end and paired-end Illumina data, fastq can automatically detect and cut adapters.
-    * For single-end data: fastq checks the ends of the reads and identifying sequences that occur frequently across the first 1 Million(default setting) reads as adapters.
+    * For single-end data: fastq checks the ends of the reads and identifying sequences that occur frequently across the first 1 million(default) reads as adapters.
     * For paired-end data: fastq finds the overlap between each pair of reads to enable the detection of adapter sequences.
 *	**Filtering**: reads with low quality, high proportions of N contents, or length under certain thresholds will be removed.

  ## Result
  ![Image](fastp_result.jpg)

-As the figure demonstrates, the curve for base G is abnormal before processing and the quantity of G does not match that of cytosine (C) which violates Chargaff's rule.
-After fastp processing, the curve for G gets normalized and the proportions of G and C matches.
+As the figure demonstrates, the curve for base G is abnormal before fastp processing because it separates from the curve for base C. Meanwhile, the quantity of G does not match that of C, indicating the violation of Chargaff's rule.
+After fastp processing, the curve for G gets normalized and the proportions of G and C match.

  ![Image](fastp_report.png)

  The figure demonstrates the pre-filtering and post-filtering statistical values for a sample data.
 The 363.76K reads with low quality is removed as well as 34.8K reads that are too short.

  ## References
  1. Chen, S., Zhou, Y., Chen, Y., &amp; Gu, J. (2018, September 1).
 Fastp: An ultra-fast all-in-one FASTQ preprocessor.
 Bioinformatics (Oxford, England). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6129281/
- 2. fastp report .
+ 2. fastp report.
 Fastp report at 2018-06-27 10:32:27. (n.d.). https://opengene.org/fastp/fastp.html
  3. Illumina. (n.d.).
 Quality scores for next-generation sequencing - Illumina.
 Sequencing. https://www.illumina.com/Documents/products/technotes/technote_Q-Scores.pdf
  4. Mary Piper, L. P. (2020, February 24).
 Single-cell RNA-seq: Quality control analysis.
 Introduction to single-cell RNA-seq. https://hbctraining.github.io/scRNA-seq_online/lessons/04_SC_quality_control.html
  5. Mary Piper, R. K. (2017, September 20).
 Quality Control Using FASTQC.
 Introduction to RNA-Seq using high-performance computing - ARCHIVED. https://hbctraining.github.io/Intro-to-rnaseq-hpc-O2/lessons/02_assessing_quality.html